comp-dev-cms-ita/compose-xrootd/README.md

 ```

 and monitor the status via a simple `docker ps` command.
-When everything is in status `healthy` (that can take several minutes), you should be able to find the logs of the WN on `./logs` folder.
+When everything is in status `healthy` (that can take several minutes), you should be able to find the logs of the xrootd daemon on `./logs` folder.